chriswebb/sublime-psql-tools/README.md

 ## Description

-A plugin for Sublime Text 3 that allows the execution of PSQL commands directly from the editor.
+A plugin for Sublime Text that allows the execution of PostgreSQL commands directly from the editor.

 See: http://www.sublimetext.com/